 Please use the uni-assist portal if you wish to apply at our university for the German language course, the Studienkolleg, undergraduate study (bachelor’s, Diplom and State Examination courses) or a master’s programme. uni-assist is a centralised service for universities which, among other things, will check your higher education entrance qualification.

-- Further information is available from uni-assist in its FAQs for refugees.
+- Further information is available from uni-assist in its FAQs and on its information pages for refugees.

 If some or all of the applicant’s documents are missing due to the circumstances of when they fled their home country, then we base our decisions on the resolution of the Kultusministerkonferenz (Standing Conference of the Ministers of Education and Cultural Affairs of the Länder) of 3 December 2015.
 This resolution allows for the burden of proof to be relaxed.
 It is thus possible to waive the applicant’s requirement to provide official documents, provided there is indirect evidence that the applicant has acquired the necessary higher education entrance qualification.